Maternity benefits for employees in Hong Kong: what can my business do?

 Trading time and space for goodwill and staff loyalty

-Providing employees with the time and space to engage with parenthood at such a crucial time benefits both their new family and your business.
-Google, long known for its innovative and leading business practices, found that increasing paid leave reduced the rate of new mothers leaving the company by 50%.
+Providing employees with the time and space to engage with parenthood, at such a crucial time, benefits both their new family and your business.
+This is because working parents who receive generous paid parental leave and other parental benefits report higher rates of retention and engagement.
 It may also help reduce the inference that many Hong Kong women may be permanently leaving the workforce when they do have children.

 Acknowledging local challenges and providing support